yyuutta/openshift-gitops-sample/README.md

 ## Overview

 This repository is a sample for CNPG on OpenShift.
-The included manifests can be used as examples, but please adjust them according to your environment:
+The included manifests can be used as examples, but please adjust them according to your environment.

-- **Environment**
+### Environment
 - OpenShift Version: 4.14.0 (Kubernetes v1.27.6)
 - CNPG Operator: 1.23.6
 - CNPG PostgreSQL Images tested: